Posted on 09 November 2018

 In 2015, Beijing won a bid to host the 2022 winter Olympic games, and since then, China has embraced snow sports with open arms.
 Such is their vast popularity, Shanghai will become home of the world’s largest indoor ski resort, overtaking the current one in Harbin.

 Once operational, over 3.3 million visitors every year are expected to walk through the doors.
-Architect Massimo Mercurio can be credited with the impressive and eye-catching design.
+The designer can be credited with the impressive and eye-catching design.
 Calling his project Wintastar, he has drawn inspiration from the Alps, other European resorts, while exterior features are modelled on icebergs.

 Majid Al Futtaim, the company who will run the ground-breaking sports and recreational facility are not newcomers to the scene either, having already operated Ski Dubai, covering 22,500 square meters.
 They are also behind Africa’s first indoor resort, and in 2017, branched out into Egypt.